-Faculty and some staff are obligated reporters, and must inform the Title IX coordinator if they receive information about potential violations of Title IX or the Discriminatory Harassment and Sexual Misconduct policy.
+Obligated reporters must notify the Title IX/504 coordinator if they receive information about potential violations of Title IX or the Discriminatory Harassment and Sexual Misconduct policy.
 (See the Title IX page for more information on obligatory reporting.)

-Once a report is made to the college, an investigation will take place even if the survivor asks that the matter not be pursued.
-The college will investigate all reports fairly and take steps to mitigate and remediate harm to the best of its ability (response to anonymous reports will be limited by the available information).
-Survivors may request that the college not share their name with the accused, but its ability to protect the survivor's confidentiality is limited by its obligation to take action to prevent further harm to the individual and community.
+Once a report is made to the college, an investigation may take place even if the survivor asks that the matter not be pursued.
+The Title IX/504 coordinator will determine next steps.
+Concerns about safety if the accused is contacted can be discussed with an advocate prior to reporting so that a safety plan can be established.
+The college will investigate all reports fairly and take steps to mitigate and remediate harm to the best of its ability.
 Generally, the college will not contact law enforcement without the survivor's permission unless it is necessary to protect the individual or the campus.
 The college will assist survivors who wish to report to law enforcement.